Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/translation.md

 # CLI Tool

 Are you tired of manually translating JSON?
 Do you want an automatic translator?
-Well then the [nh-translation-helper](https://www.npmjs.com/package/nh-translation-helper) may be for you!
+Well then the [nh-translation-helper](https://www.npmjs.com/package/nh-translation-helper){ target="_blank" } may be for you!

 This tool has the following features: